WinterAxis/ESV-MD-Bible/The_Bible_esv/26_Ezekiel/Ezek_37.md

 My dwelling place shall be with them, and I will be their God, and they shall be my people.

 ###### 28
-Then the nations will know that I am the LORD who sanctifies Israel, when my sanctuary is in their midst forevermore." ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+Then the nations will know that I am the LORD who sanctifies Israel, when my sanctuary is in their midst forevermore."

 ***